memgraph/docs/docs/connect-to-memgraph/mgconsole.md

 The values show:

+- COST estimate - Internal planner estimation on the cost of the query.
+When comparing two query executions, an order of magnitude larger COST estimates might indicate the query's longer execution time.
 - PARSING time - Time spent checking if the query is valid and normalizing it for cache.
-- PLAN EXECUTION time - Time spent parsing, planning and executing.
+- PLAN EXECUTION time - Time executing the plan.
 - PLANNING time - Time it takes the query planner to create the optimal plan to execute the query.

 ## Configure mgconsole